Mira Hashmi: Early life

 Mira was born in 1976 in Lahore, Pakistan.
-She completed her studies and did MPhil in Cultural Studies from National College of Arts in Lahore.
-Later she went to Concordia University in Canada and did Major in film production.
+She completed her studies and did an MPhil in Cultural Studies from National College of Arts in Lahore.
+Later she went to Concordia University in Canada and did a major in film production.

 Career

-Mira made her debut as an actress in 1995 on PTV.
-She appeared in a number of dramas on PTV.
+Mira made her debut as an actress in 1995 on PTV, where she appeared in a number of dramas.
 She appeared in dramas Anteena Washing Powder, Taamak Toyian and Kausar Ka Dastarkhwan.
 She also appeared in dramas Katauti and Teen Bata Teen.
-After that she appeared in comedy drama Family Front as Huma, her role was praised by her co-stars Saba Hameed and Naseem Vicky.
+After that she appeared in comedy drama Family Front as Huma; her role was praised by her co-stars Saba Hameed and Naseem Vicky.

 Personal life

 Mira is married and has two children.
 Mira's father Shoaib Hashmi was an actor and her mother is a painter Salima Hashmi.
 Both her grandparents Faiz Ahmad Faiz and Alys Faiz were poets.
-Her aunt Muneeza Hashmi is a producer and her cousin Adeel Hashmi is an actor.
+Her aunt Muneeza Hashmi is a producer, and her cousin Adeel Hashmi is an actor.